AdobeDocs/deliverability-learn.pt-BR/help/additional-resources/acc-technical-recommendations.md

 **2. Continue a configurar a regra de tipologia:**

 * Tipo de regra: controle
-* Canal: email
+* Fase: no início do direcionamento
-* Fase: no início da personalização
+* Canal: Email
 * Nível: sua escolha
 * Ativo